Interstitial Cystitis (Painful Bladder Syndrome)

 Treatment

-You and your doctor may be able to treat your interstitial cystitis (IC) with lifestyle changes, bladder training, physical therapy, medicines, bladder hydrodistention, bladder instillation, surgery, or a combination of these treatments.
+You may be able to treat your IC with lifestyle changes.
+Your health care professional may also recommend bladder training, physical therapy, medicines, bladder stretching, bladder instillation, or a combination of these treatments.

 Eating, Diet, & Nutrition

-No research consistently links certain foods or drinks to interstitial cystitis (IC), although many people find that certain foods and drinks can make their IC symptoms worse, such as alcohol, caffeine, and high-acid foods.
+Some research suggests diet may affect IC symptoms.
+Many people find that certain foods and drinks can make their IC symptoms worse, such as alcohol, citrus juices, chocolate, and tomatoes.

 Clinical Trials